May 1-15, 2021

-Full payment of the trip must be made by January 1, 2018.
-Refund will only be made if the vacancy can be filled from a waiting list maintained by the leader, if any, and then all but $100.00 will be refunded.
+After Oct.
+31, 2020, refund will only be made if the vacancy can be filled from a waiting list maintained by the leader, if any, and then all but $100 will be refunded.

 If the leader decides that this trip is not for you, or the trip is canceled by ADK, all payments received by ADK will be refunded.

 All breakfasts are included and are copious English breakfasts with eggs, bacon, sausage, tomatoes, baked beans, mushrooms, and toast cooked to order.
-Usually hot or cold cereals, fresh fruit are also provided.
+Usually hot or cold cereals and fresh fruit are also provided.
 Fish cakes and other interesting items also show up on menus.

 |Daily Itinerary||This is a tentative itinerary.
 It could change due to weather or other considerations.

-Arrive at Manchester airport this morning and transfer by private coach to St. Bee’s.
-Late afternoon is free to explore this lovely seaside resort and rest up for tomorrow’s hike.
-Dinner will be together at a local pub.
+Arrive at Manchester airport in the morning.
+At this point the ADK trip begins as we meet up in the airport..
+We transfer by private coach to St. Bee’s.
+Late afternoon is free to explore this seaside resort and rest up for tomorrow’s hike.
+Dinner together at a local pub.